 6#.
 Vitamin H (Biotin)

 Vitamin H is a water-soluble B-complex vitamin.
 It is called vitamin B7 and biotin, which plays an important role in collagen production for the skin.
-There are some foods, like wholemeal bread, liver, peanuts, cheddar cheese, salmon, and sardines, that contain vitamin H. The richest sources of vitamin H are avocado, raspberries, bananas, mushrooms, cauliflower, and egg yolk.
+Some foods contain vitamin H, like wholemeal bread, liver, peanuts, cheddar cheese, salmon, and sardines.
+The richest sources of vitamin H are avocado, raspberries, bananas, mushrooms, cauliflower, and egg yolk.

 Therefore, fill the biotin level and give the scope for your body to produce collagen for your youthful look.
-Besides, there are many products made with vitamin H. Use those biotin-containing products of your own choice.
+Besides, many products are made with vitamin H. Use those biotin-containing products you choose.

 You can also take vitamin H supplements according to your doctor’s advice.